A word about course placement…

 – Greg Walker and other VINSE Faculty

 Did you know that JK Rowling invented Quidditch because of a fight she had with her boyfriend?
 Or that Tolkein’s Elvish has an elaborate phonology and variety of dialects that you can learn to speak?
 These authors both drew on their own life events to create elaborate worlds with history and detail that many readers might never notice.
 Do you have what it takes to create magical and mysterious worlds?
 Join the quest not just to read classic works of fantasy, but also to begin writing a classic of your own.
 In this course, we will experiment with short stories, novels, and poems.
 You will produce a portfolio of creative writing that will set you on the path to discover the secret worlds hidden in your imagination.

-Behavioral Economics – waiting list only
+Behavioral Economics –

 Psychology, Economics, Sociology

 Have you ever wondered how a celebrity millionaire could find himself bankrupt?
 Or how a Ponzi scheme could find initial appeal?
 By using psychological research methods and economic principles, behavioral economics tries to explain people’s decision-making processes within a market setting; in other words, it’s the study of people and their financial decisions using psychological concepts.
 In this course you will get a primer in basic economic theory and replicate numerous experiments to better understand and predict humans’ often irrational behaviors, considering the implications of these developing insights for standard economic theory.
 As it turns out, people do not always make expected and reasonable financial decisions, but the right research can help us understand the psychology and identify the patterns that motivate our choices.